paulkarayan/harmonicmixing/README.md

 Instructions:
 - clone this repo
-- install the Echo Nest API key per the directions on Remix --if you're using linux, you probably need to test Capsule.py because ffmpeg is flaky.
+- install the Echo Nest API key per the directions on Remix (if you're using linux, you probably need to test Capsule.py because ffmpeg is flaky.)
 - add your Echo Nest API key to the script
 - add your files to the Songs directory, or update the directory locations in the script
 - run: